mrvautin/squido-docs/source/posts/07-templates.markdown

 ## Swagger

-`squido` supports [Swagger](https://swagger.io/) so you can setup your static API documentation.
-Simply grab our demo [swagger.hbs](https://github.com/mrvautin/squido/blob/main/source/swagger.hbs) template and setup a [post](/posts) like the following where `template: swagger.hbs` is the path to the Swagger template file in your `sourceDir`:
+`squido` supports [Swagger](https://swagger.io/) so you can setup super fast static API documentation.
+Simply grab our demo [swagger.hbs](https://github.com/mrvautin/squido/blob/main/source/swagger.hbs) template and setup a [post](/posts) like the following where `template: swagger.hbs` is the path to the [Swagger](https://swagger.io/) template file in your `sourceDir`:

 ``` yaml
 ---